DrMarkusVoss/pumla/test/TestStrategy.md

 # `pumla` Test Strategy

 There are two kinds of tests that are done:
-- automated tests as python scripts: With these the relevant functions of the pumla python command line tool are tested.
+- automated tests as python scripts using the `pytest` framework:
+  With these the relevant functions of the pumla python command line tool are tested.
 - the example diagrams in the test/examples folder: here overall tests are performed, but they are manual.
 You have to check that all the example